sujithvarughese/leasewise-client/README.md

 ### Messages

 This section contains full-featured messaging where tenants and property managers can communicate.
-An address book is retrieved for property managers to send a message to any tenant, while tenants only have access to directly message the manager.
+An address book is retrieved for property managers to send messages to any tenant, while tenants only have access to directly message the manager.
 Messages are organized in a thread-like conversation form, with the ability to flag and delete each message.
 For optimized retrieval from the database, messages are organized in a linked-list format where the most recent message is the headNode.
 Only headNode messages are displayed in the conversation list.
-When a user selects a message, the list is traversed to also display previous messages.
+When a user selects a message, the list is traversed to display all previous messages.

 # Models